 Pavement ants (Tetramorium caespitum) are one of the most common ant species to invade homes and yards.
 They get their name from their habit of building nests between cracks in pavement.
 While these pests are more of an outdoor problem, they do sneak into homes.
 Check out how to identify pavement ants and eliminate an infestation.

 How do You Identify Pavement Ants?

 Pavement ants grow between 1/16"-1/8".
 They are dark brown or black with lighter-colored legs and antennae.
 Queen ants are larger than worker ants.
 Male and queen ants have wings.
 After mating, queens usually lose their wings.
 Pavement ants have a segmented, oval-shaped body.
-These ants have a pair of spines on their back and do have a stinger.
+These ants have a pair of spines on their back, and they do have a stinger.

 Where Do You Find Pavement Ants?